Read the following important notes before you begin an upgrade.

 If you have an IM and Presence cluster comprising multiple nodes, you must upgrade all nodes in the cluster.
 If you have a multinode cluster, you must upgrade the publisher node prior to upgrading the subscriber nodes.
 Also, you cannot perform a fresh installation on the publisher node and then perform an upgrade on subscriber nodes.

 Presence Data Loss After Upgrade Cisco Unified Business Edition 5000 to Cisco Unified Communications Manager

 There is no upgrade path in VMware to upgrade from Cisco Unified Business Edition 5000 to Cisco Unified Communications Manager.
 A fresh installation is needed.
 After you perform the fresh installation, IM and Presence Service re-synchronizes data with the new Cisco Unified Communications Manager.
 The Syncagent uses the primary key (pkid) as a comparison field for the synchronization.
 When the Cisco Unified Communications Manager is re-installed, all the pkid on Cisco Unified Communications Manager are changed.
 As such, any existing data on IM and Presence Service is cleaned up and the Syncagent deletes the old data.
 Be sure to backup your data before performing this procedure.

 Types of upgrades

-refresh upgrades—upgrades which require multiple reboots during installation to upgrade the underlying operating system
+from and the version that you are upgrading to.
+Refresh upgrades require multiple reboots during installation to upgrade the underlying operating system.